 - The Senate shall have a responsibility to attend all possible student government sponsored activities.

 - A motion for a bill shall be placed before the Student Senate by a member of the Senate and passed by a majority vote of the total Senate by a show of hands.

 - A bill will become a law only after it has been ratified by a majority of the Senate.

 - Conflict of Interest:

 Should a member(s) of the SGA senate also be an officer or advisor of any SWCC club or organization that is requesting funds from the SGA activities budget/assistance from the SGA senate, this senator(s) will automatically abstain from the vote, and leave the room during discussion and the vote itself.

 Section I. The President and Vice President

-1. The president of the student body of Southwest Virginia Community College shall be the executive head of the student government and the official representative of the student body.
+- The president of the student body of Southwest Virginia Community College shall be opened to second year SGA students, and will serve as the executive head of the student government and the official representative of the student body.

-2. No student may succeed himself in the offices of president and vice president, nor serve for more than one term in that office.
+- No student may succeed himself in the offices of president and vice president, nor serve for more than two terms in that office.

-3. The secretary/treasurer shall be appointed by the senate and shall have the following responsibilities: To keep the minutes of each session of the Senate, to act as secretary to the senate, to serve as treasurer of the student government, to maintain the budget of the student government, to advise the Senate concerning the financial affairs of student government, and to prepare a monthly report to present to the Senate body.
-The secretary/treasurer shall have no vote except in the event of a tie vote by the elected Senate body.
+- The secretary/treasurer shall be appointed by the senate and shall have the following responsibilities: to keep the minutes of each session of the Senate, to act as a secretary to the Senate, to serve a treasurer of the student government, and to maintain the allocated budget under SGA discretion and update the SGA regarding financial affairs.

 Section II.
 The President